-Central Penn administers a self-adaptive test to determine placement in mathematics.
-All new students are highly encouraged to take the placement exams.
+Central Penn College administers a placement exam to all incoming students.
+The placement exam assessment is a self-adaptive test used to determine placement in mathematics.

 Students who do not pass the placement exam or transfer appropriate credits will be placed in developmental math courses.
 Developmental classes do not carry credit applied to graduation.
 Developmental course fees are consistent with three credit courses, as they also require 44 hours of instructional time.
 Financial aid may cover developmental coursework, based on a student's eligibility.